 This model, like all marines painted for these How To articles, was painted live and took around 1 hour and a half, start to finish, including some breaks to chat and/or spill shades everywhere.

 This step by step, and the techniques in the video are perfect to paint a whole army to a standard that will make them stand out at any tournament or gaming club.

-The lava bases will have their own tutorials eventually.
 In the meantime, here’s how to paint Salamanders.